The Antiques Addict: Staffordshire Portrait Figures

 A dealer in antiques for most of my adult life, I am drawn to old things and old places.
 I still like to imagine the people who lived in my early 19th-century home and how they lived in it.
 They loved, lost and raised their families within the quotidian realities of the age.

 Just as certain smells can flood us with memories, antiques can provide a powerful connection to our own personal histories.
 A familiar object spotted at an antiques shop can be an emotional bridge with our past, a childhood moment or a loved one.
-Many collectors’ fascination with the things of the past reflects a profound desire to connect to a time when life was more predictable.
-True collectors don’t buy to resell.
-They buy for that enduring link to the past, a sense of history, the thrill of the hunt or to furnish a home.

 My penchant for collecting Staffordshire portrait figures (1837-1901) stems from all of the above.
 They are decorative and have a wonderful naïve charm.
 The figures were the Victorian version of People Magazine; made to communicate the “news of the day” to everyman, they had a broad appeal across social classes.
 Many a politico, murderer, actress, soldier and historic event of the time were portrayed in Staffordshire.